Can I Attend Church Even If I Don't Believe in God?

 What if you leave with more questions than you came in with?

 Some of the most committed Christians alive today started out exactly where you are: skeptical, uncertain, maybe a little reluctant to walk through the door at all.
+But, we also encourage you to keep coming.
+Learning and getting answers happens best in community.
+At One Hope, we'll welcome your questions.

 A note if you're somewhere difficult right now